Qumulo/docs/qumulo-alerts-guide/configuring-integrations/email-server.md

 ## To Add a New Email Server to Qumulo Alerts
-Use the `./alerts email_server_add` and specify the sender, receiver, email server hostname and port, language, and time zone.
+Use the `./alerts email_server_add` and specify the sender's email address, recipient's email address, email server hostname and port, language, and time zone.
 For example:

 ```bash
 ./alerts email_server_add \